-Dundonald's 'Rights Respecting Steering Group' is a group of children and adults who meet together to discuss, plan and drive forward everything we do as a Rights Respecting School.
+Dundonald's 'Rights Respecting Steering Group' is a group of children and adults who meet together weekly to discuss, plan and drive forward everything we do as a Rights Respecting School.

 Our representatives are made up of children from Years 1 to 6, with two members from each class.
 The children apply to be part of the Steering Group at the beginning of the academic year by writing a short manifesto, stating why being part of a Rights Respecting School is important to them and how they would like to contribute to our Rights Respecting journey.
 They do a fantastic job of making sure the ideas and opinions of their class are being heard and actioned.